ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 1. [Essentials plan]{: tag-green} Copy the unit test to a file where you have unit tests for your application.

 1. [Standard plan]{: tag-purple} Copy the unit test to a file in the `/test` folder.
 For example, copy the unit test file to `.../src/main/test/java/com/acme/modres/OrdersAlertFilter.java`.

+If you want to disable the CodeLens options, you can deselect the `Enable CodeLens` setting for the Visual Studio Code extension.
+{: note}

 ## Generating unit tests from the context menu
 {: #wca-gen-context}